 Milstead & Co.: I would be remiss in not sharing at least one coffee shop with you.
-To be honest, I’m not much of a coffee drinker, however I believe that Milstead in Fremont is truly one of the best in Seattle.
-Don’t believe me?
-In the September 2014 issue, Food & Wine named Milstead one of the best coffee shops in Seattle – as well as one of the snobbiest.
+It’s considered one of the best in Seattle.
+In their September 2014 issue, Food & Wine named Milstead one of the best coffee shops in Seattle – as well as one of the snobbiest.
 However, the snobbery has more to do with the way in which they originate, store, and brew their coffee than it does with their amazing customer service.
 I once said that I like my baristas somewhere between coffee chain chirpy and hipster pretentious.
 Milstead is the place.

 Watson Kennedy: This local home furnishings store is one of my favorites in Seattle.
 It’s a great stop for visitors since the shop is filled with sundry items that are easy to fit into a carry on suitcase.
 If you want design inspiration for your home, definitely stop by one of their two locations in downtown Seattle.
 He’s also an author of a lifestyle book, so be sure to pick up a signed copy before you head out.